 - Rotor resistance starter for wound rotor motor

 The starting methods are explained below in details.

 In this method, an induction motor designed to operate normally with delta connection is connected in a star during starting.
 Thus the stator voltage and current are reduced by 1/√3.
 The motor torque is proportional to stator terminal voltage, starting torque is reduced to one-third.

-A circuit diagram for star-delta starter is shown in the figure below.
+A circuit diagram for a star-delta starter is shown in the figure below.
 The circuit breaker CBm and CBs are closed to start the machine with star connection.
-When the steady state speed is reached, CBs is opened, and CBr is closed to connect the machine in delta.
+When the steady state speed is reached, CBs is opened, and CBr is closed to connect the machine in Delta.

 In the starting, the CBs1 and CBs2 are closed, and CBm is open.
 When the motor accelerates at its full speed, the CBs2 is opened, and CBm closed.
 Now CB1 is opened to disconnect auto-transformer from the supply.